Bedding debuts in Dallas Englander Co will display its mattresses

 Bedding manufacturers at the Summer Home furnishings Market, which opens July 11, will have a new neighbor in the National Bedding Center on the 13th floor when Englander moves into its showroom.

-The licensee, which also manufactures beds under the Posture Beauty label, has moved those beds to an adjacent room.
+The licensee, which also manufactures beds and full size futon mattresses under the Posture Beauty label, has moved those beds to an adjacent room.

 While Springwall will show its products across the street at the Quality Inn for this market, it is negotiating to move into the Market Center by January.

-At the bedding center's debut in January, luxury products stole the show, and at this market buyers will find: * high-contour beds in a range of price points * innerspring and flotation beds with extra features at moderate prices * rebates, prize drawings and gift-with-purchase promotions
+At the bedding center's debut in January, luxury products and full size futon mattresses occupy the priority of the show.
+And at this market, buyers can purchase: * high-contour beds in a range of price points * innerspring and flotation beds with extra features at moderate prices * rebates, prize drawings and gift-with-purchase promotions.

-"We're really homing in on the value-added features because the consumers still want to spend a fair amount of money.
-The are just being more exhaustive of their efforts to research products," said Greg Greenway, interim sales manager for Somma.
-"You're seeing pillowtops and more attractive models at a brighter price point."
+"We're really homing in on the value-added features because the consumers still want to spend a significant amount of money.
+They are just being more exhausted of their efforts to research products," said Greg Greenway, interim sales manager for Somma.
+"You're seeing pillow-tops and more attractive models at a brighter price point."

 Tom Wendorf, vice president and national sales manager for Restonic, noted, "We've taken a higher-priced model with a better specification and taken it down in price.
 We're taking a lower margin."